jesper54321/National-React/README.md

 ### Materials for Project Definition and Project Setup (Respectively)

+* ZenHub          - Productivity Management tool used to distribute project work between all teammates (other team organization tools can be used)
 * Justinmind      - User Interface Design tool used for the making of the Project's prototype.
 * DIA             - Diagram Design tool used for the making of the Database's structure
 * Visual Paradigm - Diagram Design tool used for the making of User Cases.